 Book a Star Alliance business or first class ticket

-Traveling in business class on a Star Alliance partner airline also potentially offers United Club access, but with more restrictions.
+Traveling in business class or first class on a Star Alliance partner airline also potentially offers United Club access, but with more restrictions.

 When traveling on a Star Alliance partner airline in business or first class you can access United Clubs, but only on departure at your international gateway.